Skip to content

 while (true) {

-// Check if the bitwise and operation between the value and 0x7FL, bitwise not
+// If the bitwise AND operation between the value and 0x7FL (bitwise NOT operation) equals zero

 if ((value & ~0x7FL) == 0) {

-// If the above condition is true, cast the value to a byte and put it in
+// When the above condition is satisfied, cast the value to a byte and store it in

 // the buffer array at the current position